 The Comox Lake watershed is a beautiful and complex system of mountains, lakes, rivers, and creeks.
 Like all watersheds, all of the water within this area ends up in the same place -- Comox Lake.

 The Comox Lake watershed has many functions.
 The watershed provides critical habitat for fish and wildlife.
-It also supplies drinking water to over 45,000 people in Comox and Courtenay via the Comox Lake Drinking Water System and to 3,700 people in Cumberland from the Cumberland Creek and Perseverance Creek sub-watersheds.
+It also supplies drinking water to over 45,000 people in Comox and Courtenay via the Comox Lake water system and to 3,700 people in Cumberland from the Cumberland Creek and Perseverance Creek sub-watersheds.
 A large portion of the watershed is privately owned and managed for timber supply.
 And, Comox Lake itself is a reservoir controlled by BC Hydro for power generation.

 The Comox Valley Regional District (CVRD) is protecting our watershed for future generations.

 Connected by Water

 Connected by Water is a community engagement project to build capacity, connection, and community in support of watershed protection and water conservation in the Comox Valley.

 There are four phases of the Connected by Water project, inspired by the water cycle and laid out in the project vision: inputs, capacity building, action, and legacy.
 Through building understanding of how we as a community are connected by water, the ultimate goal of the project is collaborative effort to ensure the health and long term viability of our communities through using drinking water wisely and protecting the source of our drinking water, the Comox Lake watershed.
 Connected by Water is currently in the capacity building phase, and we are creating tools and resources to share information about watershed protection and water conservation.

 To learn about how you can help protect the Comox Lake watershed and to explore additional watershed education opportunities in our community, visit the community watershed education page.

 For more information on engaging students on watershed protection education, see our curriculum-linked resources for educators.